turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 # Continuous Integration

-The use of Continuous Integration (CI) is an integral aspect of any teams' development efforts.
+The use of Continuous Integration (CI) is an integral aspect of any team's development efforts.
 A CI tool performs the necessary work of integrating and compiling the code within a source repository on an independent system.
 The CI tool then ensures the health of the code base and sends alerts when the code base ceases to work correctly.

 As outlined on [Wikipedia](http://en.wikipedia.org/wiki/Continuous_integration), several tenets make up the core philosophy of a proper CI environment: